 - Animesque: One of the more assimilated examples.
 While of Western origin, it was able to be published in Japan and get an anime adaptation thanks to mimicking the publication style of a an actual shonen down to every single detail except the publishing schedule (the chapters are not published separately).
 Even the speech bubble are shaped as though the dialogue were originally Japanese.
 The comic is also published by a manga imprint.

 - Antagonist Title: "Radiant" is the place where the Nemesis come from and the goal of the protagonist Seth is to beat it.

 - Arc Words: Alma's line "You aren't born human, you become one", meaning that it's ultimately your choices and actions that determine whether you're a monster or not.

-- Attractiveness Discrimination: During the Cyfandir arc, Seth is baffled to discover that entering the Order of Magic Knights requires that the sorcerer's infection isn't too visible − that they look every bit like non-infected people, basically.
-The argument is that Magic Knights are supposed to protect the people, so they can't look "scary".
+- Attractiveness Discrimination: During the Cyfandir arc, Seth is baffled to discover that entering the Order of Sorcerer Knights requires that the sorcerer's infection isn't too visible − that they look every bit like non-infected people, basically.
+The argument is that Sorcerer Knights are supposed to protect the people, so they can't look "scary".
 This serves to show that there can be forms of discrimination even among the infected.

 - Background Magic Field: Fantasia, a magic power present in the atmosphere and used by the Nemesis to attack.
 People who have survived the contact with a Nemesis become able to manipulate it with the proper equipment − handling Fantasia barehanded normally burns the skin except for Seth, which is one reason he's hunted by the Inquisition.